Image-Guided Superficial Radiation Therapy (IG-SRT)

 Skin cancer is the most common type of skin cancer diagnosed in the United States and can affect anyone of any age.
 The most common forms of non-melanoma skin cancers include basal cell and squamous cell carcinomas.
 While the standard treatment for removal of these forms of cancer is surgical excision, there is now another non-surgical option available with high cure rates: Image-Guided Superficial Radiation Therapy (IG-SRT).

-Image-Guided Superficial Radiation Therapy (IG-SRT) is a low-dose radiation treatment that effectively eliminates non-melanoma skin cancer and keloids.
+Image-Guided Superficial Radiation Therapy (IG-SRT) is the first and only skin cancer treatment that uses ultrasound images.
+The ultrasound images let us see the exact size of the cancer so we can target the area with the precise dose.
+These images also show the cancer shrinking and going away after each treatment.
 While traditional skin cancer procedures are effective, they require surgical incisions and a lengthy recovery.
 IG-SRT requires no anesthesia, incisions, stitching, scarring, pain, or downtime.

 This treatment differs from traditional SRT, which employs radiotherapy without the benefit of ultrasound images.
 The ultrasound images let your dermatologist see the exact size of the cancer so he or she can target the area with the accurate dose.
 These images also show the cancer shrinking after each treatment.